javacc/javacc-8/docs/faq.md

 Yes.
 The source code and documentation is available on [GitHub](https://github.com/javacc).

+Starting from 2024, JavaCC is an open source project released under the BSD License 3.0.
-As of June 2003, JavaCC is an open source project released under the BSD License 2.0.
+Before, starting from June 2003, JavaCC was an open source project released under the BSD License 2.0.

 JavaCC is redistributable and there are essentially no restrictions on the use of JavaCC.
 You may use the Java files that JavaCC produces in any way, including incorporating them into a commercial product.